cafkafk/rime/README.md

 Of course, you'll need to have `flakes` and the `nix-command` [experimental features](https://nixos.org/manual/nix/stable/contributing/experimental-features) enabled.
-But don't worry, they're not really “experimental”, that's mostly a result of beurocracy.
-If you wanna reasure yourself, determinate systems, a company founded by the guy that created ofborg, and currently employs the guy that created Nix in the first place [has this to say about flakes stability](https://determinate.systems/posts/experimental-does-not-mean-unstable).
+But don't worry, they're not really “experimental”, that's mostly a result of bureaucracy.
+If you wanna reassure yourself, determinate systems, a company founded by the guy that created ofborg, and currently employs the guy that created Nix in the first place [has this to say about flakes stability](https://determinate.systems/posts/experimental-does-not-mean-unstable).